 Initial work on HS2 is now contributing to sector activity.
 However, the project is now awaiting the outcome of the Oakervee Review.
-If the project does proceed some contracts may be re-tendered and the contribution to sector output will be later than previously anticipated, however, the value of the overall development is likely to rise.
+If the project does proceed, as initial leaks seem to suggest, some contracts may be re-tendered and the contribution to sector output will be later than previously anticipated, however, the value of the overall development is likely to rise above £80 billion.